KumoCorp/kumomta/docs/tutorial/performance.md

 ## Test Results
 The test configuration was one "sending" configured KumoMTA in AWS (variable CPU and RAM) and one "sink" KumoMTA in Azure (8 CPU/16GB RAM) using a payload of 100KB sent in a loop 100,000 times.
-The test usilized the included traffic-gen utility described above.
+The test utilized the included traffic-gen utility described above.

 | CPU | RAM | RATE |
 | --- | --- | --- |